Project Scientist Summer Academy Camp

 Summer STEM Academy 2017 Themes & Dates

-- June 26-30: Deep Sea Divers @JWU - Dive into oceanography, nautical engineering, and aquatic ecosystem health of animals, habitats, and ocean geology. -WAITING LIST
+- June 26-30: Deep Sea Divers @JWU - Dive into oceanography, nautical engineering, and aquatic ecosystem health of animals, habitats, and ocean geology.
+Expeditions to: Wildlands Engineering and SEA LIFE Aquarium -WAITING LIST

-- July 3-7*: Mythbusters @JWU - Manipulate the physics and chemistry behind everyday occurrences and phenomena the Mythbusters way.
+- July 5-7*: Mythbusters @JWU - Manipulate the physics and chemistry behind everyday occurrences and phenomena the Mythbusters way.
+Expedition to: Clariant

-- July 17-21: Coding and Makerspace** @UNCC - Practice coding through a variety of platforms including wearable tech and circuit bracelets, Makey Makey game creation, and robotics! -WAITING LIST
+- July 17-21: Coding and Makerspace** @UNCC - Practice coding through a variety of platforms including wearable tech and circuit bracelets, Makey Makey game creation, and robotics!
+Expedition to: Passport Inc. -WAITING LIST

 - July 24-28: Designing Your World @UNCC - From civil engineering to urban planning, girls will execute STEAM challenges to design and create future structures, bridges, roads and more with a sustainable focus.
-Presented by Crescent Communities -WAITING LIST
+Expedition to and Presented by: Crescent Communities -WAITING LIST

-- July 31-August 4: Space Explorers @JWU - Explore Earth's systems (sun, moon and solar system) and beyond including several means of transportation to and on other planets and moons. -WAITING LIST
+- July 31-August 4: Space Explorers @JWU - Explore Earth's systems (sun, moon and solar system) and beyond including several means of transportation to and on other planets and moons.
+Expeditions to: American Airlines and Carolinas Aviation Museum -WAITING LIST

 **Please note the same coding and makerspace curriculum will be repeated for both weeks